moliver28/research-handbook/content/handbook/security/corporate/systems/google-calendar/guides/delegation/_index.md

 ## Delegate Your Calendar

-1. Log into `calendar.google.com` with your GitLab email address
+1. Sign in to [https://calendar.google.com](https://calendar.google.com) with your GitLab email address.

 1. In the top right click on the `Gear` icon to go into the [Google Calendar Settings](https://support.google.com/calendar/answer/6084644?hl=en&co=GENIE.Platform%3DAndroid)